turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 end
 ```

+So we're basically calling `EntryRepository.new` without any parameters, but
-But `initialize` needs an options hash that takes both the person database and
+we changed `EntryRepository#initialize` to take an options hash that provides
-the phone number database.
-Rather than add a method specifically for the
-factory method, let's just let the integration test prove it for us:
+the two CSV database wrapper objects: `people` and `phone_numbers`.

+We need to create those two database objects and pass them to the new
+instance:

 ```ruby
 def self.in(dir)